travelience/Aida/readme.md

 $app->set('graphql', $graphql);
 ```

-to write the queries you have two ways:
+There are two ways to write queries:

 1) add a variable with the query string
 ```php